waynodiablo/Oystercard/bookmark_manager/bookmark_manager_stage_0.md

       expected: 1
            got: 3
 ```
 Run them again.
 How does the error change?
 It seems that every time we run the tests, the number of links increases.
-This is unsurprising given that we are creating a link within our test.
+This is unsurprising given that each run of the test creates a link.
 The flaw is in our testing strategy: we want every test to run from a clean slate.
 At present, however, data is persisting across test-runs.

-Let's configure a gem called :pill:["DatabaseCleaner"](../pills/database_cleaner.md).
+* :exclamation: Go ahead and configure a gem called :pill:["DatabaseCleaner"](../pills/database_cleaner.md).

 Configuring DatabaseCleaner should move us on to the next error: